DIVORCE S.O.S: 8 PEOPLE YOU NEED BEFORE, DURING AND AFTER DIVORCE

 2. A Therapist or Mental Health Service Provider

-Your divorce S.O.S. crew, especially in the “before” stage should probably include a therapist of some sort to help you sort out all your emotions and make decision that is based in reason, fact and logic.
-The good thing about these professionals is that they are typically “objective” in a way that your best friends or family members cannot reasonably be.
+Your divorce S.O.S. crew, especially in the “before” stage should probably include a therapist of some sort to help you sort out all your emotions and make a decision that is based in reason, fact and logic.
+The good thing about these professionals is that they are typical “objective” in a way that your best friends or family members cannot reasonably be.
 So you need to seek out these people in addition to your best friend to really make an informed decision.

 3. Your Religious leader